 On your last day in Bali, you’ll have to get up early to catch a fast boat to the neighboring island of Nusa Penida.

-Nusa Penida is sometimes described as “Bali 30 years ago”.
+Nusa Penida is sometimes described as “Bali 30 years ago.”
 There is little infrastructure, but some of the island’s best spots are still largely undiscovered by tourists.
-Add places like Angel’s Billabong, Broken Beach, Crystal Bay, Kelingking Beach, and Diamond Beach to your must-see list.
+Add places like Angel’s Billabong, Broken Beach, Crystal Bay, Kelingking Beach, and Diamond Beach to your list of things to do in Nusa Penida.
 These are some of the best beaches on this 2-week itinerary and in all of Indonesia.
 All in all, Nusa Penida is an absolute highlight of any trip to Bali!